ardevd/pyand/README.rst

 Documentation
 ====
-The Wiki will eventually be a good place to find documentation.
+The pyand documentation is currently being written.
+You can find the latest documentation `here <http://pyand.readthedocs.io/en/latest/>`_.

 Installation
 ======
 There are currently two recommended ways of installing pyand.

 easy_install
 -------